No Language is an Island: Unifying Chinese and English in Financial Large Language Models, Instruction Data, and Benchmarks: Method

-We mainly focus on Chinese language proficiency.
-Thus, for Chinese, we provide two data types distinguished by their source of the labels: DLC and DLE, which encompass classification (ZH-CLS), extraction (ZH-EXT), prediction (ZH-PRE) and generation (ZH-GEN) task in financial NLP.
+\textbf{(A) Chinese Financial Datasets.} Our primary focus is on Chinese language proficiency, with the cleaned and processed datasets can be categorized into two data types: DLC and DLE, which encompass classification (ZH-CLS), extraction (ZH-EXT), prediction (ZH-PRE) and generation (ZH-GEN) financial NLP tasks.